 The Yamaha DBR12 is just as good as the other models in the DBR range.
 With clear and precise audio it’s a great choice for musicians that want accuracy.
 Rugged and dependable while still delivering on the loudness front.

-The entry-level DBR12 from Yamaha is among the best 12-inch powered speakers available today.
+The entry-level DBR12 from Yamaha is among the best cheap pa speakers available today.

 QSC K12.2 Review